-Derived from the foxglove plant (Digitalis spp), digoxin is a cardiac glycoside that was historically used for "dropsy" (edema) and is currently used as an inotrope to improve systolic dysfunction in patients with congestive heart failure (CHF) and as an atrioventricular nodal blocking agent for managing atrial tachydysrhythmias.
-Digoxin may improve the quality of life in CHF patients, but it does not provide a mortality benefit.
-Digoxin toxicity can present acutely, by an intentional or accidental overdose, or chronically, such as when patients on digoxin develop worsening renal function.
+Derived from the foxglove plant (Digitalis spp.), digoxin is a cardiac glycoside that historically was used for "dropsy" (edema) and is currently used as an inotrope to improve systolic dysfunction in patients with congestive heart failure (CHF) and as an atrioventricular nodal blocking agent for managing atrial tachydysrhythmias.
+Digoxin may improve the quality of life in CHF patients, but it does not confer a mortality benefit, and its narrow therapeutic index limits its utility.
+Digoxin toxicity can present acutely, by an intentional or accidental overdose (i.e., therapeutic misadventure), or chronically, such as when patients on digoxin develop an acute kidney injury.
 Similar toxicity can occur after exposure to cardioactive steroids in plants such as oleander, red squill, or dogbane or from animals such as Bufo toads.

 Digoxin exhibits its therapeutic and toxic effects by poisoning the sodium-potassium ATPase.
 The subsequent increase in intracellular sodium leads to increased intracellular calcium by decreasing calcium expulsion through the sodium-calcium, cation exchanger.
 Higher intracellular calcium increases inotropy which can be of symptomatic benefit in CHF.
 At toxic levels, automaticity can be increased as well.
 Digoxin also increases vagal tone by decreasing dromotropy at the AV node.
 This can be used to control atrial tachydysrhythmias.